Trianglerb/policies/speaking-guidelines.md

 materials and its fitness for presentation to our group, we will be happy to discuss that with you.

+## Technical Accommodations

+## Webassign
+Technically speaking, we can generally accommodate VGA and Mini DisplayPort connections at the venues we use.
+If you need a different video connection, please let us know so we can coordinate and make arrangements ahead of time.

+## Smashing Boxes
+At Smashing Boxes we are only able to accommodate Airplay as the connection between your laptop and our projector.
+If this is an issue please bring it to our attention ahead of time and we will work something out.

 [conduct]: code-of-conduct.md

 ## Before your talk